Historic West Adams

-Historic West Adams is a residential and commercial region along the route of the Rosa Parks Freeway, paralleling the east-west Adams Boulevard in Los Angeles, California.
-With variously described boundaries, the area was an exclusive residential district In the late 19th and early 20th centuries for many wealthy and influential people.
-It underwent a period of deterioration, but many of its stately old buildings have been and are being rehabilitated and preserved.
+Historic West Adams, more commonly known as West Adams, is a neighborhood in the South Los Angeles region of Los Angeles, California.
+The area is known for its large number of historic buildings, structures and notable houses and mansions.
+It contains several Historic Preservation Overlay Zones as well as designated historic districts.

+Etymology

+According to the Los Angeles Times, the neighborhood is "called West Adams, but whose heritage minded residents insist on referring to the Craftsman district as historic West Adams."

 History

 Founding and early days

 West Adams is one of the oldest neighborhoods in Los Angeles, with most of its buildings erected between 1880 and 1925, including the William Andrews Clark Memorial Library.
 West Adams was developed by railroad magnate Henry E. Huntington and wealthy industrialist Hulett C. Merritt of Pasadena.
 It was once the wealthiest district in the city, with its Victorian mansions and sturdy Craftsman bungalows home to Downtown businessmen and professors and academicians at the University of Southern California.

 The neighborhood was the site of the "fashionable" Marlborough School (Los Angeles), founded in the redecorated rooms of the former Marlborough Hotel on West 23rd Street by Mrs. George A. Caswell in 1890; in 1916 the school moved to a new home on West Third Street.

 As early as 1906 the area was referred to as "exclusive" and in 1913 as a "fashionable residence district".
 In 1916 the district was known for its "private parks and handsome homes", and the boulevard itself was undergoing improvements that would cost hundreds of thousands of dollars.
 The Los Angeles Times predicted "there will be no more splendid boulevard in America."
 Between Figueroa and Hoover streets the old paving was torn out and an asphalt surface was laid, making the street 65 ft wide.
 In the middle was installed a series of islands that were planted with flowers, shrubs and mature palms.
 Many trees were set out in the "parkings", or parkways, along the street.
-"Lofty" electroliers, or street lamps, were installed; they were the same design as those on Lake Front Drive in Chicago.
+"Lofty" electroliers, or street lamps, were installed; they were the same design as those on Lake Shore Drive in Chicago.

 In 1909 the sidewalks of St. James Park were known as a place where nurses attending perambulators would air and care for babies of the mothers who lived nearby.

 The Great Depression of the 1930s struck the neighborhood, and a West Adams District Unemployment Relief Committee was organized in February 1931.
 "Under a competent foreman[,] the men will go from house to house in the district and perform odd jobs in homes, yards and vacant lots calculated to beautify, such as cleaning, painting, repairing and painting."
 The team would be selected "from the ranks of married men with families who live in the district and who are registered voters".
 The pay was to be $2 a day for five hours' work from a fund solicited from residents of an area bounded by West Adams Street, Venice Boulevard, Harvard Boulevard and 7th Avenue.